Tong-ST/NCS/README.md

 - You may not expect to gain huge performance boost from this plugin, Just unified architecture it is.

-### Credits & Contibute
+### Credits & Contribute
 - This project inspired by [GECS](https://github.com/csprance/gecs) awesome ECS framework for godot
-- Currently develop and maintain by me (GoodyWolf), If interest to contibute contact me at goodywolf101@gmail.com
+- Currently develop and maintain by me (GoodyWolf), If interest to contribute contact me at goodywolf101@gmail.com